Zhong-Lab-UCSD/HiFislides/README.md

 # **HiFi-Slides Spatial Sequencing**

-Contributions by Stanley, Ekko, Pie, Riccardo, Brianne and many others in Zhong Lab.
+Contributions by Stanley, Ekko, Pie, Riccardo, Brianne in Zhong Lab.

 # **About**
 HiFi-Slide sequencing is a super-resolution spatial transcriptomics sequencing technology.
 This technique captures and spatially resolves genome-wide RNA expression in a submicron resolution for fresh-frozen tissue.